ourchurchtoo/website/src/posts/2021-08-18-seeds-of-greatness-part-2-a-different-way-of-being-church.md

 Seeds of Greatness wants people to change the perception of the Church from within.
 “We really want people to be able to come and explore.”
 To Damian, this means that people can come and just check it out- no pressure at all, no expectations.
 After that, the hope is that if people connect, they get planted or rooted in the community- not just the spiritual community, but the neighborhood as well.
 This was foundational to the formation of Seeds of Greatness.
 Before they were planning anything for a Sunday gathering, Seeds of Greatness was first and foremost serving the community- “looking outside of itself and being the arms & feet of Jesus.”
 They started by serving the poorest in the area: partnering with Clark County Jail Work Release Program visitation, serving the homeless, giving school supplies to disadvantaged students, and caring for the elders in church and society, were key to their presence in the community.
 The church should go through a metamorphosis to be a more whole reflection of the kingdom of God.
 That isn't going to be done sitting by and watching the neighborhood suffer while we go on singing.
 Serving is part of loving others and should be key to our spiritual life.

-> “We truly want to be a community that provides shelter for others.”
+> We truly want to be a community that provides shelter for others.

 #### Rooted